develprr/metamatic-router/README.md

 ### Connecting to Router

-To use Metamatic routing feature in your app, subscribe your main component to listen for URL changes with **connectToRouter** function:
+To use Metamatic™ Router in your app, subscribe your main component to listen for URL changes with **connectToRouter** function:

 ```js